 In a nutshell, this land possesses not only alluring beauty but the richness of traditions buried in its soils.
 Be it from religions flourishing on its land, over 700 distinct languages spoken, possessing a multitude of cultures, or having amazing delicacies representing the entirety of Southeast Asia.

 This magnificent country has a lot more to offer than just beach fun.
-So dive in and explore the culture of Indonesia first hand!
+So dive in and explore the tradition and culture of Indonesia first hand!